10 Best Free Traffic Sources for Affiliate Marketing

 Here's what Dan Rowden, Founder of Twitter Analytics platform ilo, had to tell us about sharing links effectively on Twitter:

-Another way to promote links is to use Twitter threads.
+Another way to promote affiliate links is to use Twitter threads.

 Threads are individual tweets that are linked together.
 Adding your link to the end of a Twitter thread (instead of in the first tweet) increases the chance that the algorithm will promote your tweets and that people will share your thoughts.